pwall567/kjson-core/README.md

 to navigate the array (indexing via `array[n]`, `contains(obj)`, `iterator()` _etc._).

-The constructor for `JSONArray` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `Builder` nested class allows arrays to be constructed dynamically.
+The constructor for `JSONArray` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `build` function and the `Builder` nested class allow arrays to be constructed dynamically.

 ### `JSONObject`